dolfinx.fem.petsc

 P – UFL form(s) representing the preconditioner.

-kind – The PETSc matrix type(s) for the Jacobian and preconditioner (
+kind – The PETSc matrix and vector kind.
+Common choices are

 ffcx --help